 Your book "A Million Dots" won the prestigious New York Times award, was it a big surprise?

 Yes definitely.
-I didn't expect it at all, it was only my second picture book and I just had the feeling of really arriving in the children's books universe.
-The book is about numbers and mathematics, but actually it's also about understanding our world in its endlessness.
+I didn't expect it at all, it was only my second picture book and I just had arrived in the children's books universe.
+The "A Million Dots" is about numbers and mathematics, but actually it's also about understanding our world in its endlessness.
 On each page, the number doubles, and so you quickly get from one, two and four to the really big numbers within its 40 pages.
 Each number is not only written out, but also visualized by the exact number of dots in the illustrations.
 In the end, you hold more than a million little dots in your hands, which is fascinating.
 I love books that grow beyond themselves and end up being much more than just a story.

 You have not always been a children's book author and illustrator?